mikesir87/docker-docs/content/guides/traefik.md

 One of the unique features of Traefik is its ability to be configured in many ways.
 When using the Docker provider, Traefik gets its configuration from other running containers using [labels](https://docs.docker.com/config/labels-custom-metadata/).
 Traefik will watch engine events (for container starts and stops), extract the labels, and update its configuration.

-The two most common Traefik-monitored labels will be ([view the full list here](https://doc.traefik.io/traefik/routing/providers/docker/)):
+While there are [many Traefik-monitored labels](https://doc.traefik.io/traefik/routing/providers/docker/), the two most common will be:

 - `traefik.http.routers.<service-name>.rule` - used to indicate the routing rule ([view all of the available rules here](https://doc.traefik.io/traefik/routing/routers/#rule))
 - `traefik.http.services.<service-name>.loadbalancer.server.port` - used to indicate the port Traefik should forward the request to.
 Note that this container port does NOT need to be exposed on your host machine ([read about port detection here](https://doc.traefik.io/traefik/providers/docker/#port-detection))